Mrs L Colson, B.D.(Hons.), P.G.C.E., P.Q.H – Head of Department

 - Social work

-Religious Studies is also an A’ Level which is given value to employers due to the skills that it promotes.
+Religious Studies is also a GCSE and A’ Level which is given value to employers due to the skills that it promotes.

 - Office administration